-If you have mastered the basics of Google Scholar and full-text link setup, you can watch another video tutorial on Google Scholar Button to speed up your literature search on Google Scholar.
+If you have mastered the basics of Google Scholar and full-text link setup, you can watch another video tutorial on the Google Scholar Button to speed up your literature search on Google Scholar.

 1. To set up Google Scholar full text, go to Google Scholar at scholar.google.com.
 Click the three lines on in the lefthand corner of the page and then choose the gear Settings from the dropdown menu.

 2. Select “Library Links” on the left of the page.
 Then search for and select the University of Missouri Columbia - Findit@MU.
 Open World Cat will be automatically selected.